CWWhitney/hill_climbing_bic/README.md

 # Hill Climbing as test for causal model

-Project Description:
+We apply causal inference techniques, expert-elicited probabilities, and optimization algorithms to improve decision-making for interventions aimed at enhancing livelihoods through agroforestry.
+We use a hill-climbing algorithm to learn the structure of a Bayesian Network (BN) based on observed data.
+The observed data contains information from five publications, each contributing to various factors that may influence agroforestry systems and livelihoods in different regions.
+The goal is to use this data to infer the best network structure that best explains the dependencies among the variables in the dataset.
+See the details in `hill_climbing.R`.

-This project aims to build a predictive decision model that connects causal relationships between planting trees on farms and farmer livelihoods.
-The process will unfold in three main steps:
+We aim to build a predictive decision model that connects causal relationships between planting trees on farms and farmer livelihoods.

-Defining the Problem and Building a Causal Model: The first step involves engaging experts and utilizing available literature to define the key causal relationships related to the intervention (e.g., planting trees on farms).
-A Directed Acyclic Graph (DAG) will be constructed to visually represent these relationships, incorporating various factors like costs, benefits, risks, and their impact on livelihoods.
+The process has three main steps: 1. searching available literature to define the key causal relationships related to planting trees on farms.

-Creating a Predictive Decision Model Using Expert Elicitation: In this phase, the causal model will be translated into a Bayesian Network (BN).
-Expert elicitation will be used to fill in the Conditional Probability Tables (CPTs) for each node in the BN, providing the probability distributions based on expert knowledge and available data.

-Testing the Model with Hill Climbing Optimization: Once the Bayesian Network is constructed, data will be gathered (even if minimal) to test and refine the model.
+A Directed Acyclic Graph (DAG) will be constructed to visually represent these relationships, incorporating various factors like costs, benefits, risks, and their impact on livelihoods, 2. the causal model will be translated into a BN.
+Literature results will be used to fill in the Conditional Probability Tables (CPTs) for each node in the BN, providing the probability distributions based on available data, 3. once the Bayesian Network is constructed, data will be gathered (even if minimal) to test and refine the model.
 The hill climbing algorithm will be applied to optimize the model’s parameters by adjusting them to best fit the observed data.
 The optimization process will focus on maximizing the model’s predictive accuracy and identifying the most likely causal relationships.

-This approach integrates both qualitative insights from experts and quantitative data, allowing for a robust and adaptable decision model.
+The work demonstrates a robust and adaptable decision model.
-The project will leverage causal inference techniques, expert-elicited probabilities, and optimization algorithms to improve decision-making for interventions aimed at enhancing livelihoods through agroforestry.

 ``` r
   source("dagitty_tree_planting.R")